LLNL/lbann/docs/quick_start.rst

 Test LBANN Install
 --------------------

-0. [HPC Center Required] If you are on typical HPC system get an allocation on a compute node to run your tests.
-See your compute center's policy and documentation for where you should build and run code:
+0. [HPC Center Option] If you are on typical HPC system you may want to get an allocation on a compute node to compile your code and run your tests.
+See your compute center's policy and documentation for where you should build and run code.
+Note that the LBANN Python Front End (PFE) launcher can run from an allocated compute node or dispatch to a set of known job launchers:

     .. code-block:: bash